 A basis of ten points will be awarded each report that is turned in.
 Up to ten additional points may be awarded based on the quality of the work done with reference to the scoring rubric for a given exercise.
 Consequently scores received on lab reports will typically range between 10 and 20.
 No credit is awarded reports that are not submitted at all.

-Laboratory reports are to be turned in on the day the experiment is completed before the group leaves lab.
+Laboratory reports are to be turned in on the day the experiment is completed.

 LABORATORY SCHEDULE